-If you're left wondering which "dry humor" version of The Office is better, we listed down the notable differences between The Office UK vs US!
+If you're left wondering which version of The Office is better, we've listed the notable differences between The Office UK vs US that will help you decide!

 10 Main Differences Between The Office UK & US